opengauss-mirror/docs/content/en/docs/CharacteristicDescription/slow-sql-diagnosis.md

 session_id           | 139884662093568
 n_soft_parse         | 0
 n_hard_parse         | 1
-query_plan           | Coordinator Name: coordinator1
+query_plan           | Datanode Name: dn_6001_6002_6003
                      | Function Scan on pg_show_all_settings a  (cost=0.00..12.50 rows=5 width=64)
                      |   Filter: (name = '***'::text)
 ```

 ## Constraints<a name="section1956417145819"></a>

-1. The SQL tracing information is based on the normal execution logic.
+-   The SQL tracing information is based on the normal execution logic.
 The tracing information may inaccurate if SQL statements fail to be executed.
-2. Restarting a node may cause data loss on the node.
+-   Restarting a node may cause data loss on the node.
-3. If you exit a session immediately after SQL statements are executed, the session data that is not updated to the system catalog may be lost.
+-   If you exit a session immediately after SQL statements are executed, the session data that is not updated to the system catalog may be lost.
-4. The number of SQL statements to be collected is specified by a GUC parameter.
+-   The number of SQL statements to be collected is specified by a GUC parameter.
 If the number of SQL statements exceeds the threshold, new SQL statement execution information will not be collected.
-5. The maximum number of bytes of lock event details collected by a single SQL statement is specified by a GUC parameter.
+-   The maximum number of bytes of lock event details collected by a single SQL statement is specified by a GUC parameter.
 If the number of bytes exceeds the threshold, new lock event details will not be collected.
-6. The SQL statement information is updated in asynchronous mode.
+-   The SQL statement information is updated in asynchronous mode.
 Therefore, after a query statement is executed, the related view function result is slightly delayed.
-7. Certain indicator information \(such as row activities, cache I/O, and time distribution\) depends on the dbe\_perf.statement view.
+-   Certain indicator information \(such as row activities, cache I/O, and time distribution\) depends on the dbe\_perf.statement view.
 If the number of records in the view exceeds the preset size \(depending on GUC:instr\_unique\_sql\_count\), related indicators may not be collected.
-8. Functions related to the statement\_history table and the details column in the view are in binary format.
-To parse the detailed information, use the pg\_catalog.statement\_detail\_decode\(details, 'plaintext', true\) function.
+-   Functions related to the statement\_history table and the details column in the view are in binary format.
+To parse the detailed information, use the  **pg\_catalog.statement\_detail\_decode\(details, 'plaintext', true\)**  function.
+-   The statement\_history table can be queried only in the postgres database.
+The data in other databases is empty.
+-   The content of the statement\_history table is controlled by track\_stmt\_stat\_level.
+The default value is  **'OFF,L0'**.
+The first part of the parameter indicates the full SQL statement, and the second part indicates the slow SQL statement.
+Slow SQL statements are recorded in the statement\_history table only when the SQL statement execution time exceeds the value of  **log\_min\_duration\_statement**.

 ## Dependencies<a name="section15876411599"></a>

-None
+None.